Israel's most wanted nabbed in South Africa with drugs, guns and torture van

 Seven others were arrested in the raid, according to the statement.

-According to Israeli authorities, the suspect is accused of placing an explosive bomb underneath a vehicle of a man in Israel on two separate occasions.
+According to Israeli authorities, the suspect is accused of placing a bomb under the vehicle of a man in Israel on two separate occasions.
 As a result of the first explosion, five people sustained serious injuries.

 The Abergil gang has been linked to two brothers who in 2011 were extradited to the US to face murder, money laundering and drug dealing charges.